destuar/JAMS_SI_Study_1/docs/ethics.md

 # Ethics & Compliance Statement – Study 1

 > **Scope.** This document details the ethical review status, legal‑policy compliance, privacy safeguards, bias‑mitigation approach, and broader societal considerations for the *Facebook DEI Decision Comment Corpus* used in Study 1 of our manuscript.
-Placeholders ▢ will be finalised prior to journal submission.

 ---